-I have incorporated my comments under Guideline F in my whole-person analysis, and I have considered the factors in AG ¶ 2(a).
-I have considered that Applicant has been employed by a defense contractor since 1993 and held a clearance since at least 2005.
-Because Applicant requested a determination on the record without a hearing, I had no opportunity to evaluate his credibility and sincerity based on demeanor.
+I have incorporated my comments under Guideline F in my whole-person analysis and I have applied the factors in AG \P 2(a).
+Because Applicant requested a determination on the record without a hearing, I had no opportunity to evaluate his credibility and sincerity based on demeanor or to question him about his financial problems.
 See ISCR Case No. 01-12350 at 3-4 (App.
 Bd.
 Jul.
 23, 2003).

-After weighing the disqualifying and mitigating conditions under Guideline F and evaluating all the evidence in the context of the whole person, I conclude Applicant has not mitigated the security concerns raised by his delinquent debts.
-Accordingly, I conclude he has not carried his burden of showing that it is clearly consistent with the national interest to continue his eligibility for access to classified information.
+After weighing the disqualifying and mitigating conditions under Guideline F, and evaluating all the evidence in the context of the whole person, I conclude Applicant has not mitigated the security concerns raised by his delinquent debts.
+Accordingly, I conclude he has not carried his burden of showing that it is clearly consistent with the national interest to grant him eligibility for access to classified information.